samcv/keira-perl6-ircbot/.gen-md/tail.md

 Usage: `!tell in 1m/h/d Message to tell them`

 This will tell that person the message after that many minutes/hours/days that you specify.
 It is triggered when they speak in the channel or private message the bot.

-#### Seen
-Usage: `!seen nickname`
-Will tell you the last time that nickname has spoken, joined or parted/quit the channel.

 #### Transliterate
 Usage: `!transliterate ありがとうございました`